-The Service anticipates that the Action is reasonably certain to cause incidental take of individual Ibats consistent with the definition of harm resulting from tree removal activities (see section 5.2).
+The Service anticipates that the Action is reasonably certain to cause incidental take of individual lbats consistent with the definition of harm resulting from tree removal activities (see section 5.2).
 We expect that the amount of take will not exceed five (5) individuals per calendar year and will not exceed 40 individuals over the 20-year duration (2018-2037) of the programmatic Action (see Table 5-3).

 The Service anticipates that the Action is reasonably certain to cause incidental take of individual Ibats consistent with the definition of harass resulting from tree removal activities (see section 5.2) and from prescribed burning (see section 5.3).
 We expect that the amount of harassment caused by tree removal will not exceed one (1) individual per calendar year and will not exceed three (3) individuals over the 20-year duration (2018-2037) of the programmatic Action (see Table 5-3).
-We expect that the amount of harassment caused by prescribed burning will not exceed one (1) individual per calendar year and will not exceed seven (7) individuals over the 20-year duration (2018-2037) of the programmatic Action (see section 5.3.2).
+We expect that the amount of harassment caused by prescribed burning will not exceed one (1) individual per calendar year and will not exceed one (1) individuals over the 20-year duration (2018-2037) of the programmatic Action (see Section 1) individual per calendar year and will not exceed seven (7) individuals over the 20-year duration (2018-2037) of the programmatic Action (see Section 5.3.2).